-Hinoki Falsecypress will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
-It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.
+Compact Hinoki Falsecypress will grow to be about 20 feet tall at maturity, with a spread of 15 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.